-How it works: Two or three days a week, add some of these exercises into your existing strength routine or do all eight as a separate workout, complete with a proper warm-up and cool-down.
+How it works: Two or three days a week, add some of these pull-up alternative exercises into your existing strength routine.
+Or do all eight as a pull-up replacement workout, complete with a proper warm-up and cool-down.

 You'll need: A pair of 3- to 5-pound dumbbells, a pair of 10- to 20-pound dumbbells, and a squat bar.

-Place a set of 10- to 20-pound dumbbells on the floor and get into pushup position with shoulders above wrists and feet slightly wider than hip-width apart, hands on the set of weights.
+A. Place a set of 10- to 20-pound dumbbells on the floor and get into push-up position with shoulders above wrists and feet slightly wider than hip-width apart, hands on the set of weights.

-Lower the weight back down to the floor and switch sides.
+C. Lower the weight back down to the floor and switch sides.
 Make sure to keep belly button drawn up and in and shoulders down and back.
-Do 8 reps on each side.

-Draw elbows toward one another as tight as possible.
+B. Draw elbows toward one another as tight as possible.
 This will only be about an inch, then bring elbows back to starting point.
-Do 30 reps.

-Pull band with straight arms until it reaches hips.
+B. Pull band with straight arms until it reaches hips.
 Return back to starting position and repeat.
-Do 15 reps.

 Snatch Grip Bar Hold

-Bend knees, shift hips back, and keep chest up.
-Place hands wider than shoulder width on the squat bar and pull the bar into your legs (near your hip crease).
+A. Bend knees, shift hips back, and keep chest up.
+Place hands wider than shoulder-width on the squat bar and pull the bar to legs (near hip crease).

-Get tight through your upper back by engaging lats and drawing shoulder blades down and together.
+B. Get tight through upper back by engaging lats and drawing shoulder blades down and together.
 Hold for 30 seconds, continually pulling the bar in toward legs.